 Reporters excluded from press briefing

-Aides to White House Press Secretary Sean Spicer barred eleven news outlets from attending an informal briefing known as a “gaggle” held in lieu of a daily press briefing on February 24.
-When reporters tried to enter Spicer’s office for the briefing, they were told that they were not on the list of attendees.
+Aides to White House Press Secretary Sean Spicer barred 11 news outlets from attending an informal briefing known as a “gaggle” held in lieu of a daily press briefing on Feb.
+24. When reporters tried to enter Spicer’s office for the briefing, they were told that they were not on the list of attendees.
 The press pool was invited to attend along with several handpicked outlets.